 For a PUCCH transmission with HARQ-ACK information, a UE determines a PUCCH resource after determining a set of PUCCH resources for HARQ-ACK information bits, as described in Subclause 9.2.1.
-The PUCCH resource determination is based on a PUCCH resource indicator field [5, TS 38.212] in a last DCI format 1_0 or DCI format 1_1, among the DCI formats 1_0 or DCI formats 1_1 that have a value of a PDSCH-to-HARQ_feedback timing indicator field indicating a same slot for the PUCCH transmission, that the UE detects and for which the UE transmits corresponding HARQ-ACK information in the PUCCH where, for PUCCH resource determination, detected DCI formats are first indexed in an ascending order across serving cells indexes for a same PDCCH monitoring occasion and are then indexed in an ascending order across PDCCH monitoring occasion indexes.
+The PUCCH resource determination is based on a PUCCH resource indicator field [5, TS 38.212] in a last DCI format, among the DCI formats that have a value of a PDSCH-to-HARQ_feedback timing indicator field, if present, or a value of dl-DataToUL-ACK, or a value of dl-DataToUL-ACK ForDCIFormat1_2 for DCI format 1_2, indicating a same slot for the PUCCH transmission, that the UE detects and for which the UE transmits corresponding HARQ-ACK information in the PUCCH where, for PUCCH resource determination, detected DCI formats are first indexed in an ascending order across serving cells indexes for a same PDCCH monitoring occasion and are then indexed in an ascending order across PDCCH monitoring occasion indexes.

-The PUCCH resource indicator field values map to values of a set of PUCCH resource indexes, as defined in Table 9.2.3-2, provided by resourceList for PUCCH resources from a set of PUCCH resources provided by PUCCH-ResourceSet with a maximum of eight PUCCH resources.
+The PUCCH resource indicator field values map to values of a set of PUCCH resource indexes, as defined in Table 9.2.3-2 for a PUCCH resource indicator field of 3 bits, provided by resourceList for PUCCH resources from a set of PUCCH resources provided by PUCCH-ResourceSet with a maximum of eight PUCCH resources.
+If the PUCCH resource indicator field includes 1 bit or 2 bits, the values map to the first 2 values or the first four values, respectively, of Table 9.2.3-2.

-For the first set of PUCCH resources and when the size of resourceList is larger than eight, when a UE provides HARQ-ACK information in a PUCCH transmission in response to detecting a last DCI format 1_0 or DCI format 1_1 in a PDCCH reception, among DCI formats 1_0 or DCI formats 1_1 with a value of the PDSCH-to-HARQ_feedback timing indicator fieldindicating a same slot for the PUCCH transmission, the UE determines a PUCCH resource with index , , as
+For the first set of PUCCH resources and when the size of resourceList is larger than eight, when a UE provides HARQ-ACK information in a PUCCH transmission in response to detecting a last DCI format in a PDCCH reception, among DCI formats with a value of the PDSCH-to-HARQ_feedback timing indicator field, if present, or a value of dl-DataToUL-ACK, or a value of dl-DataToUL-ACK ForDCIFormat1_2 for DCI format 1_2, indicating a same slot for the PUCCH transmission, the UE determines a PUCCH resource with index , , as

-where is a number of CCEs in CORESET of the PDCCH reception for the DCI format 1_0 or DCI format 1_1 as described in Subclause 10.1, is the index of a first CCE for the PDCCH reception, and is a value of the PUCCH resource indicator field in the DCI format 1_0 or DCI format 1_1.
+where is a number of CCEs in CORESET of the PDCCH reception for the DCI format as described in Subclause 10.1, is the index of a first CCE for the PDCCH reception, and is a value of the PUCCH resource indicator field in the DCI format.

 Table 9.2.3-2: Mapping of PUCCH resource indication field values to a PUCCH resource in a PUCCH resource set with maximum 8 PUCCH resources